Oceanspray ( Holodiscus discolor)

 Scientific Name(s): Holodiscus discolor

 Island Hulkemel’em Name(s): qáthelhp

 Ethnobotanical Application(s): Oceanspray has been an important plant in regards to First Nations crafting and tool creation.
 First Nations have used this plant in many ways throughout history predominantly in the context of a stiff hardwood material as well as for medicinal purposes.
-The hard straight qualities of this plant make it a desirable wood to build arrows, spears, harpoons etc. with (PFS: Oceanspray, 2016).
-The wood from this plant can be baked over a bed of hot coals in order to harden it even more (Turner, 1998).
-In combination with this, the seeds from oceanspray may be prepared as an infusion in order to treat/prevent diarrhoea and other contagious diseases.
-On top of this, oceanspray's bark and leaves were used to create poultices that could be applied in order to heal wounds or burns on the skin (PFS: Oceanspray, 2016).
+The hard straight qualities of this plant make it a desirable wood to build arrows, spears, harpoons etc. with.
+The wood from this plant can be baked over a bed of hot coals in order to harden it even more.
+In combination with this, the seeds from oceanspray may be prepared as an infusion in order to treat/prevent diarrhea and other contagious diseases.
+On top of this, oceanspray's bark and leaves were used to create poultices that could be applied in order to heal wounds or burns on the skin.

 UVic Campus Location(s): Oceanspray can be found throughout the majority of campus, as it is often considered an aesthetically pleasing landscaping shrub.
-Oceanspray’s cluster of little white flowers can be observed all over, especially due to its resiliency and its hardy species characteristic’s (PFS: Oceanspray, 2016).
+Oceanspray’s cluster of little white flowers can be observed all over, especially due to its resiliency and its hardy species characteristic’s.